prvtllc/cyberinternetlawyerbare/site/content/post/internet-copyright-infringement-courts-weigh-in.md

 <u><b>Internet copyright infringement claims against ISP resulting from copied website photographs</b></u>

-The owner of an Internet website containing commercial real estate information sues an ISP for Internet copyright infringement, contributory copyright infringement, vicarious Internet copyright infringement, and challenging the applicability of the&nbsp;<a href="http://www.cyberinternetlawyer.com/DMCA.html" target="_blank" rel="nofollow" >DMCA</a> safe harbor provision to the ISP.
+The owner of an Internet website containing commercial real estate information sues an ISP for Internet copyright infringement, contributory copyright infringement, vicarious Internet copyright infringement, and challenging the applicability of the DMCA safe harbor provision to the ISP.

 A Virginia federal court dismissed the claims of Internet copyright infringement, contributory copyright infringement, and vicarious copyright infringement.
-The&nbsp;<a href="http://cyberlawyerblog.com/2007/05/30/the-digital-millennium-copyright-act--protecting-the-isps-and-bogging-down-technology.aspx" target="_blank" rel="nofollow" >DMCA safe harbor provision</a> protected the ISP.
+The DMCA safe harbor provision protected the ISP.

 A provider of commercial real estate information on the Internet collected a comprehensive a comprehensive database of information on commercial real estate markets and commercial properties in the United States and the United Kingdom.
 The database, including photographs was available to customers through the Internet.